mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/create-cluster/index.md

 #### IPIP

 IP-in-IP is an IP tunneling protocol that encapsulates one IP packet in another IP packet.
 An outer packet header is added with the tunnel entrypoint and the tunnel exit point.
-The calico implementation of this protocol uses BGP to determine the exit point making this protocol unusable on networks that don’t pass BGP (eg Azure).
+The calico implementation of this protocol uses BGP to determine the exit point making this protocol unusable on networks that don’t pass BGP.

 **Be aware that switching encapsulation modes can cause disruption to in-progress connections.
 Plan accordingly.**